copsTvFan/cops-episode-guide/guide.md

 - (Harris County TX -- 10:47 PM Domestic Disturbance Call) Sheriff's Office District 3 -- Deputy Rex Evans is dispatched to a family disturbance call of a man 'tearing up a trailer' and possibly armed with scissors.
-- (King County WA -- 5:02 PM Deputy Assistance) Sheriff's Office Precinct 4 --
+- (King County, WA -- 5:02 PM Deputy Assistance) Sheriff's Office Precinct 4 --
   Deputy Gerald Meyer rolls to assist a deputy with a traffic stop.

 ## CP-2125